2323841m/MeanSunz_Project/README.md

 # MeanSunz
-A gamified bulletin board web application developed in the django framework.
+A gamified bulletin board web application developed in the Django framework.

 Live version of web app hosted on PythonAnywhere : [Here](http://2323841m.pythonanywhere.com/)